Skip to content

 You can interact with your project's contracts by using the shell or run commands.

-To reproduce the examples in this document, add and compile a basic starter contract and a cw20 token contract to your project with the following commands:
+You can reproduce the examples provided here, by initially adding and compiling a basic starter ↗️ (opens in a new tab) contract and a cw-20 token contract ↗️ (opens in a new tab) to your project with the following commands:

 jenesis add contract starter my_first_contract -d deployment_1